top of page

 (2024 - ongoing)

-'in pursuit of presence' is an ongoing project made in response to research undertaken as part of my postgraduate degree in contemporary art and archaeology with the university of the highlands and islands. the overall project is made up of various smaller projects, as set out below, to form a body of work.
+'in pursuit of presence' is an ongoing project made in response to research undertaken as part of my postgraduate degree in contemporary art and archaeology. thus far, the ongoing project has taken the form of a variety of process-led explorations, whereby a body of work has begun to form.

-practice-based and theoretical research for the project explores ancestral lineage, narratives of women lost in the archives and the ways in which the ‘in-between’ of past and present can be materialised.
+practice-based and theoretical research for the project explores matrilineal heritage, narratives of women lost in the archives, and the ways in which the ‘in-between’ of past and present can be materialised.

-most recently works have explored the role of the post-medieval to early modern 'tie-on pocket' and its material contents as a storytelling tool. as a result, notions of accidental magic through ritual, healing and uncovering have begun to unfold.
+most recently, works have been concerned with the role of the 'tie-on pocket' worn by women in england in post-medieval to early modern times. by exploring its material contents as a storytelling tool and delving into the archives, notions of fragmented fibre and accidental magic as ritual, healing, and a way of uncovering have informed the work.

 sanctum sanctorum (in small things forgotten)